brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 In reality, I'll need to convert the signals on the 40-pin connectors to a "normal" terminal interface of some kind.
-In fact, it would probably be possible to make a interface card for the Cadetwriter.
+It would probably be possible to make a interface card for the Cadetwriter.